Kevin-Robertson/Powermad/README.md

 ### Rename-ADIDNSNode

-This function can rename an DNS node.
+This function can rename a DNS node.

 ##### Example:

-* Renames an DNS node named test to test2.
+* Renames a DNS node named test to test2.
 `Rename-ADIDNSNode -Node test -NodeNew test2`

 ### Remove-ADIDNSNode

-This function can remove an DNS node.
+This function can remove a DNS node.

 ##### Example: